craigwatkins/nn_compression/README.md

 # Random Nearest Neighbor Image Compression (RNNIC)

 ## Introduction
-This project introduces a novel technique in image compression, named Random Nearest Neighbor Compression (RNNIC).
+This project introduces a novel technique in image compression, named Random Nearest Neighbor Image Compression (RNNIC).
 This image compression algorithm leverages a relatively small lookup table of random samples to meet or exceed JPEG compression rates for high quality images.

 ## Why it Works
 Early forms of image compression, such as GIFs, use color palettes to reduce the amount of information used to represent an image by selecting a few representative colors specific to that image.
 RNNIC uses a palette of the differences between neighboring pixels instead.
 This allows the palette to represent a wide array of colors of varying hues, intensities and saturations with a comparatively small amount of values.